1. RULES OF PLAY

 2.13.14 The Committee reserves the right to grade players individually before the season commences.
 If a player disputes his/her ranking, relevant evidence or documentation can be submitted to support their claim to the committee for review via email to secretary@brisbane8ball.com.au

-2.13.15 The elected President and Vice President are not permitted to compete in representative competitions for any other associations, unless Brisbane & Districts is not a competitor.
+2.13.15 The elected executive committee (President, Vice President, Secretary & Treasurer) are not permitted to compete in representative competitions for any other associations, unless Brisbane & Districts is not a competitor.
+Approval may be sought if the member has not qualified for a position for B&D.

 2.14 General